Blog /Comparison

-7 min read·February 2026
+7 min read 2026-02-21

 The digital punch card is the safe choice.
 The gamified QR is the smart choice.
 But “smart” depends on your restaurant.

 Both systems replace the paper punch card.
 Both use QR codes.
 Both capture guest data digitally.
 But they work through completely different psychological mechanisms, produce different results, and suit different types of restaurants.
 This is a head-to-head comparison using real performance data from restaurant deployments.
-No theory, no "it depends" — just numbers, trade-offs, and a clear recommendation based on what you're optimizing for.
+No theory, no “it depends” — just numbers, trade-offs, and a clear recommendation based on what you are optimizing for.

-Digital punch card
+Digital punch card vs QR loyalty game: the data

 MetricDigital Punch CardGamified QR (Spin)Winner